everpress-co/mailster/readme.txt

 = Version 2.4.12 =

 * added: `mailster_inline_css` filter hook to disable auto inline css
-* improved: consistent behavior on handling shortcodes
 * fixed: problem with third part shortcodes in excerpt
 * fixed: several small bugfixes
 * fixed: wrong counting on dashboard widget
 * fixed: calculation of aggregated campaigns not accurate
 * fixed: relative path in modules
 * fixed: High DPI images on dynamic posts tags got wrong eight in some cases.
+* improved: consistent behavior on handling shortcodes
+* improved: Only the preheader text is shown in the email preview of email clients.
+* improved: `mailster_preview_text_fix` filter to disable preview text fix.
-* improved: automatically remove support accounts after one week
+* improved: automatically remove support accounts after one month after an update
 * improved: you can now click on form fields to add them to the form
 * improved: added missing aria labels